 Dental implants are a great option for patients who have lost teeth due to injury or disease.
-The dental professionals at St. Joseph Orleans Dental Centre, use implants to help them regain their smile.Request An Appointment
+The dental professionals at St. Joseph Orleans Dental Centre in Ottawa, use implants to help them regain their smile.Request Appointment

 What is a dental implant?

 A dental implant is an artificial tooth root that is placed to hold a tooth replacement.
 Dental implants are an ideal option for patients in good general health who have lost a tooth or teeth due to gum disease, dental injury, or some other reason.

 What are the benefits of dental implants?

 Dental implants can address a number of oral health issues:

 - Preventing surrounding teeth from shifting

 - Resolving jaw joint pain or bite issues